MarkLee7925/Heart-Classification-UCI/README.md

 ## Models:

-This project utilizes the following Machine Learning models:
+The following Machine Learning models were used for classification:

 - Deep Neural Network (DNN) using the Sequential class
 - Logistic Regression (LogReg)